jacobp112/icebbo/README.md

 A proposed four-layer, USB-connected iCE40UP5K board for a deliberately small market-data processing experiment.
 The FPGA will maintain the highest bid candidate and lowest ask candidate seen since reset for one instrument.

-**Status:** protocol foundation and RTL with deterministic vector simulation.
-There is no board layout, synthesis result, fabricated hardware, or latency measurement yet.
+**Status:** protocol and RTL verification are complete for the constrained core.
+An initial provisional FPGA place-and-route run [failed the 48 MHz target](docs/synthesis.md).
+There is no board layout, final timing result, fabricated hardware, or physical latency measurement yet.
 All saved protocol vectors have been replayed against RTL; the verification coverage and limits are in [docs/verification.md](docs/verification.md).

 This is a running-extrema demonstration.
 It cannot recover the next-best quote after a withdrawal and is not a complete order book, matching engine, or exchange feed.